How to Prepare Yourself for BBC Assessment Tests?

 There might be some questions about changing patterns from one of the categories mentioned above.

-You can prepare for the Abstract or Logical Reasoning Tests but using some practice tests and sample questions.
+You can prepare for the Abstract or Logical Reasoning Tests but use some practice tests and sample questions.
 Using practice tests and sample questions will help you become familiar with the test and comfortable thinking under pressure.

 Important Skills That BBC Is Looking For